machinellama/react-voice/README.md

 # React Voice
-A speech-to-text application using the Web Speech API to map spoken commands to React and HTML code segments, which are copied to an editor.
+A speech-to-text application using Web Speech API to map spoken commands to React and HTML code segments, which are copied to an editor.

 Essentially, **coding with your voice**